Toby Greene: AFL career

 In 2017, Greene won the Giants' leading goalkicker award with 45 goals for the season.
 He came equal first with teammates Jonathan Patton and Jeremy Cameron.

 On 17 September 2019, Greene had his one-match suspension upheld by the AFL Tribunal for making contact with the eyes of Lachie Neale, making Greene unavailable for Greater Western Sydney's Preliminary Final match against Collingwood.

 Greene was able to continue with good form in the 2020 AFL season and enhanced his reputation as a match-winner.
 Greene was critical in the Giants' wins over eventual grand finalists Geelong and Richmond with four- and five-goal hauls, respectively, in victories.
 The dynamic forward missed four games due to knee and hamstring issues, but he still polled 12 Brownlow Medal votes—comfortably the most at the club.

-In the 2022 AFL season, Greene came back from his suspension with 37 goals for the season, with a season-high tally of 7 goals in Round 14 against the Western Bulldogs.
+In the 2022 AFL season, Greene came back from his suspension with 37 goals for the season, with a season-high tally of seven goals in Round 14 against the Western Bulldogs.
 On 30 August 2023, Greene was selected as the captain in the 2023 All-Australian team.

+Towards the end of the 2026 season, Greene announced that he would move to Victoria in order to play for the Geelong Cats, the Giants also said that he would move for family reasons.